moloch--/reasonably-secure-electron/README.md

+### Future Standards

+There are also future standards, such as "Trusted Types" proposed by Google to help make a better distinction between data and instructions when performing native browser DOM updates:

+> [Trusted Types](https://developers.google.com/web/updates/2019/02/trusted-types) allow you to lock down the dangerous injection sinks - they stop being insecure by default, _and cannot be called with strings_."

 ## Part 2 - Reasonably Secure

+### Engineering for Failure

+Everything is hackable and it’s simply a matter of time and resources before someone gets in

+### Outline

 This is my attempt at making a _reasonably_ secure Electron application.
 High level design is: